Work related learning

 Creating your own opportunities

-Aside from those large recruiters who regularly offer internship opportunities, other smaller organisations who are less likely to advertise vacancies may nonetheless respond to a speculative approach from a student.
-If you plan to approach companies on a speculative basis the first step is to identify potential employers in your sector of choice, to research each organisation of interest and to approach them with a targeted CV and cover letter, making sure you state clearly why you are writing and when the proposed placement would take place.
-Download the Graduate Job Search information sheet for business directories and other sources of employer information and use the "research" section of the Choosing your Career page to find out more about your areas of interest.
+Smaller organisations who are less likely to advertise vacancies may nonetheless respond to a speculative approach from a student.
+If you plan to approach organisations who are not actively advertising the first step is to identify potential employers in your sector of choice and to approach them with a targeted CV and cover letter, making sure you state clearly why you are writing and when the proposed placement would take place.
+See the webpage on Looking for Work and download the information sheet on graduate job search for business directories and other sources of employer information.

 Any placement, whether paid or unpaid, can add valuable experience to your CV and allow you to develop work related skills.
-Unpaid placements have long been the norm within the voluntary sector, and guidance on finding such opportunities can be found on the volunteering web pages.
+Unpaid placements have long been the norm within the voluntary sector, and guidance on the range of opportunities on offer can be found on the volunteering web pages.
+Also log into the Mycareer system to access live volunteering vacancies in not-for-profit organisations.

 Paid or unpaid?